 What It Is

 An XML Sitemap lets you share data about the pages on your website with search engines.
-By doing so, search engines gain deeper understanding of which pages exist on your website that they could possibly include in the search results.
+By doing so, search engines gain a deeper understanding of which pages exist on your website that they could possibly include in the search results.
 XML sitemaps become increasingly important for larger websites where it is more likely search engines will be unable to crawl to every page on your website without a comprehensive list of all pages—that comprehensive list is the XML sitemap.

 There are also specific XML sitemap formats for news, images, and videos.
 These can be especially helpful if your website relies heavily on that type of content.
 For example, if you regularly share videos on your website, having a video XML sitemap can make it easier for search engines to index those videos.